Using Templates

 Flexible

 Maximum flexibility with minimal constraints.
 Prioritizes your feedback and style over structural rules.
-Ideal for experienced creators, remixing content, or unconventional video structures.
+Ideal for experienced creators or unconventional video structures.

 Educational